Pack Up for a Stylish Picnic

 Outdoor games and activities

 There is a whole lot of enjoyment to be had on a wide-open field or beach with family and friends.
 A good game of rounders, croquet or boules will keep you busy and is heaps of fun.
-If transporting games and activities is an issue, try taking something small (such as a kite) or play old school kids games that don’t involve any accessories or objects, such as wheelbarrow races, hide and seek, and What's the Time Mr Wolf?
+If transporting games and activities is an issue, try taking something small or play old school kids games that don’t involve any accessories or objects, such as wheelbarrow races, hide and seek, and What's the Time Mr Wolf?

 On a hot summer’s day, you can’t beat a water fight in the sun, and our water pistol or water fight games kit has everything you need to soak, spray and splash your rival team.
 It's a must-have item for an action-packed summer, and is a handy game to keep in reserve for when the kids (and adults!) need entertaining!